-A study of top quark mass measurements is presented at the $t\bar{t}$ threshold based on CEPC [102].
-A centre-of-mass energy scan near two times the top quark mass is performed, and the measurement precision of top quark mass, width and $\alpha_S$ are evaluated using the $t\bar{t}$ production rates.
-Realistic scan strategies at the threshold are discussed to maximise the sensitivity to the measurements individually and simultaneously in the CEPC scenarios, assuming a total luminosity limited to 100 fb-1.
+A study of top quark mass measurements is presented at the $t\bar{t}$ threshold based on CEPC [89].
+A center-of-mass energy scan near two times the top quark mass is performed, and the measurement precision of top quark mass, width and $\alpha_S$ are evaluated using the $t\bar{t}$ production rates.
+Realistic scan strategies at the threshold are discussed to maximize the sensitivity to the measurements individually and simultaneously in the CEPC scenarios, assuming a total luminosity limited to 100 fb-1.
 With the optimal scan for individual property measurements, the top quark mass precision is expected to be 9 MeV, the top quark width precision is expected to be 25 MeV and $\alpha_S$ can be measured at a precision of 0.00034, considering only the statistical uncertainty.
-Taking into account the systematic uncertainties from theory, width, $\alpha_S$ , experimental efficiency, background subtraction, beam energy and luminosity spectrum, the top quark mass can be measured at a precision of 24 MeV optimistically and 57 MeV conservatively at CEPC, as shown in Tab.
-VI.
+Taking into account the systematic uncertainties from theory, width, $\alpha_S$ , experimental efficiency, background subtraction, beam energy and luminosity spectrum, the top quark mass can be measured at a precision of 24 MeV optimistically and 57 MeV conservatively at the CEPC, depending on systematic assumptions.